bolt/redactor/README.md

 ![](https://user-images.githubusercontent.com/1833361/90637112-dbf59f80-e22b-11ea-8bfd-574b72a79fdc.png)

-You can configure the editor in `config/extensions/boltredactor.yaml`.
+You can configure the editor in `config/extensions/bolt-redactor.yaml`.
+This configuration affects all the instances of the Redactor field that you've configured in your ContentTypes.
 The default configuration looks like this:

 ```yaml
 default: